MGSimard/vertexblog/README.md

 - [ ] Set up blog & post search filtering
 - [ ] Analytics (Posthog?)
 - [ ] Sentry mayhaps?
-- [ ] Make a cooler start menu style
 - [ ] position fixed bottom stuff has been broken on firefox mobile for years, look into it because that breaks taskbar when zoom + drag
+- [ ] Some form of pagination for blogs and maybe posts, dragging performance sucks once there are a lot of files in the div
 - [ ] Metadata, especially important for blog links